Why Women Should Lift Weights

 Resistance training can start light (but don’t be afraid to go heavy!
 If you need help on how to select the right weight, read this post), and you can progress at your own pace.

 Aim to add some sort of resistance training into your fitness routine at least two days a week.
-If you need guidance on what or how, be sure to click below and check out my WRK App!
+If you need guidance on what or how, click below and check out my WRK by KBCC app!